viant/bqtail/README.md

 In addition it also provides data transformation enrichment and deduplication capabilities.

-This project is used by Viant to ingest **70+ billions** transactions _daily_, **1.4 million files** to 100+ tables, all under $15, as cost effective alternative for Big Query Streaming API, Cloud Dataflow and [in house build cost optimize ETL](https://github.com/viant/etly) framework.
+This project is used by Viant to ingest **70+ billions** transactions _daily_, **1.4 million files** to 100+ tables, all under $15, as cost effective alternative for Big Query Streaming API, Cloud Dataflow and [in house build cost optimized ETL](https://github.com/viant/etly) framework.

 ## Introduction